‘Ghostbusters’ filmmaker Ivan Reitman dies, aged 75

 Reitman’s children said the respected producer and director died peacefully in his sleep

-Celebrated Canadian filmmaker Ivan Reitman has died, his family said in a statement on Monday.
+Celebrated filmmaker Ivan Reitman has died, his family said in a statement on Monday.
 He was 75.

 Reitman, who will be remembered for his work in classic Hollywood comedies like National Lampoon’s Animal House (1978) and Ghostbusters (1984), died peacefully in his sleep, his family told the Associated Press.

-Reitman was residing in Montecito, California when he died.
+Reitman was residing in Montecito, California, when he died.

 Signed by his three children Jason, Catherine, and Caroline, the Reitman family’s joint statement read: “Our family is grieving the unexpected loss of a husband, father, and grandfather who taught us to always seek the magic in life.”